 Labour and Cooperative candidate for Bandley Hill

-On my return to Stevenage I trained to become a Primary Teacher and taught in two local Stevenage schools, Shephalbury Park previously known as Burydale and Longmeadow.
+On my return to Stevenage, I trained to become a primary school teacher and taught in two local schools, Shephalbury Park (formerly Burydale) and Longmeadow.

 I am motivated by the values of equality and social justice and this is where I start from.
-Having been a councillor for the Ward of Bandley Hill for over 8 years now I look back over my time and though I appreciate times change and nothing stays the same, I believe what does stay the same is that people will always need a home to call their own, people will always benefit from outdoor spaces and activities, people will always need care in the community and people will always need a council who listens and does its best to support the community.
+I have been a councillor for Bandley Hill Ward for over 8 years now.
+I look back over my time and, although I appreciate times change and nothing stays the same, I believe what does stay the same is that people will always need a home to call their own, people will always benefit from outdoor spaces and activities, people will always need care in the community and people will always need a council that listens and does its best to support the community.

 During my time as your councillor and working with my colleagues, I have contributed in supporting projects and making decisions affecting/involving our Bandley Hill Ward and the Town.
 Some examples are:

 ■ 15 new social housing flats at Burwell Court